Workyard below an elevated Expressway, 2010 - 13

 The new workyard for the Public Services of Basel consist of 6’000 sqm and was built below an elevated

-with aluminum boards which typically are used for public road signs and here form a sign for the premise itself.
+is clad with aluminum boards which typically are used for public road signs and here form a sign for

 Analogies and working modells from the planning process.

 One of the many workshops in the building under construction.

 Inside the administration building.